What Happens After You Serve Your Spouse Texas Divorce Papers?

 • Maintaining positive relationships

 Judges prioritize a stable living environment for the child, considering factors like proximity to quality schools and family support.
 In some cases, grandparents may seek custody or visitation rights if it aligns with the child’s best interests.
-Children’s voices are increasingly recognized in custody proceedings, especially for those capable of expressing their preferences.
+Courts increasingly recognize children’s voices in custody proceedings, especially when children can clearly express their preferences.

 A visual representation of child custody and support decisions during a divorce.